 The price of the underlying shares may be adversely affected by our or our affiliates' hedging and other trading activities.
-We expect to hedge our obligations under the securities through CGMI or other of our affiliates, who may take positions directly in the underlying shares or the stocks held by the ETF and other financial instruments related to the underlying shares or such stocks.
-Our affiliates also trade the underlying shares or the stocks held by the ETF and other financial instruments related to the underlying shares or such stocks on a regular basis (taking long or short positions or both), for their accounts, for other accounts under their management or to facilitate transactions on behalf of customers.
+We have hedged our obligations under the securities through CGMI or other of our affiliates, who have taken positions directly in the underlying shares or the stocks held by the ETF and other financial instruments related to the underlying shares or such stocks and may adjust such positions during the term of the securities.
+Our affiliates also trade the underlying shares or the stocks held by the ETF and other financial instruments related to the underlying shares or such stocks held by the ETF and other financial instruments related to the underlying shares or such stocks on a regular basis (taking long or short positions or both), for their accounts, for other accounts under their management or to facilitate transactions on behalf of customers.
 These activities could affect the price of the underlying shares in a way that negatively affects the value of the securities.
 They could also result in substantial returns for us or our affiliates while the value of the securities declines.

-PLUS Based on Shares of the Energy Select Sector SPDR® Fund Due April , 2016 Performance Leveraged Upside SecuritiesSM Principal at Risk Securities
+1,413,241 PLUS Based on Shares of the Energy Select Sector SPDR® Fund Due April 4, 2016 Performance Leveraged Upside SecuritiesSM Principal at Risk Securities